Building and construction to Japan

 Trends and opportunities

-While the housing industry is still suffering from the backlash, the Tohoku earthquake in March 2011 escalated the interest of new house holders in solar power system, LED lightings, earthquake resistant houses, all-electric houses, fireproof houses and eco-friendly/energy saving houses.
-Japanese consumers are expressing strong interest in environmental and safety issues as well as the energy efficiency of their housing as well.
+The 2011 Tohoku earthquake and tsunami escalated the interest of new house holders in solar power system, LED lightings, earthquake resistant houses, all-electric houses, fireproof houses and eco-friendly/energy saving houses.
+Japanese consumers are expressing strong interest in environmental and safety issues as well as the energy efficiency of their homes.

-In April 2009, as part of a stimulus package, the Japanese Government reduced the housing loan tax rate to favour housing, which performs well in terms of energy saving, earthquake resistance and barrier free properties, resulting in some growth in the housing sector.
+As part of a stimulus package in 2009, the Japanese Government reduced the housing loan tax rate, leading to strong performance in terms of “barrier free” properties for the elderly, earthquake resistance and energy saving, which resulted in growth in the housing sector.

 There are a number of key market factors that will help improve the prospects for Australian suppliers:

-- Innovative products to help reduce construction times are in demand, as construction times for up-market, hi-tech buildings in Japan are usually twice that of other advanced countries.
+- Innovative products to help reduce construction times are in demand, as construction times for up-market, hi-tech buildings are usually twice that of other advanced countries.

 - Greater recognition of Australian building material brands is driving an increasing interest in Australian suppliers.